abbylewis/vera_meteor_strike/README.md

 1. Copy an existing model folder (I suggest `ARIMA` for a time series model or `temp_lm` for a model with meteorology)
 2. Update `forecast_model.R` to include your new model (most of the script should be able to stay the same)
-3. Update the the file path to source `rerun_forecasts.R` and `run_forecast.R`
+3. Update the the file paths in `rerun_forecasts.R` and `run_forecast.R` to source the correct `forecast_model.R` script
 4. Run everything in your `forecast_model.R` file, then open `.R/generate_tg_forecast` and run the lines of this function individually to make sure everything works.
 5. If that worked, you should be pretty much set up!
+To create automation, go to `.github/workflows` and copy one of the `do_prediction_XXX.yml` files.
+Update the model name and file path for your new model.
-Push changes and create automation
+6. Push changes and create automation